What to Know About Homeowner Associations (HOA)

 Larger complexes require professional management.
-It might cost more to hire a professional company, but in the long run it tends to save money.
+It might cost more to hire a professional company, but in the long run, it tends to save money.
 Professional managers wield more bargaining power when negotiating for services such as bids for gardeners or general maintenance because they represent such a larger number of complexes.

 How Many Units Are Rented?

 Nobody likes tenants.
-It's not that tenants are bad people but there is some truth that renters don't take care of property the same way an owner occupant would care for it.
+It's not that tenants are bad people but there is some truth that renters don't take care of the property the same way an owner-occupant would care for it.
 In addition, some lenders will not loan money to a buyer if more than 25% of the units in the complex are rented out.
 Some homeowner associations refuse to let owners rent their unit for more than 30 to 60 days, if at all.

 How Quiet Are the Units?

 Asking the neighbors will give prospective buyers an idea of the noise factor, but so will driving the area late on a Saturday night.
-It's best to buy a corner unit because fewer common (adjoining) walls means less noise.
+It's best to buy a corner unit because fewer common (adjoining) walls mean less noise.
 However, soundproofing doesn't help much if your next-door neighbor enjoys blasting Pink Floyd every Sunday at 2 AM.